ngageoint/mage-server/README.md

 provide extra functionality like [encryption](https://www.veracrypt.fr) or [remote mounting](https://github.com/libfuse/sshfs) transparently to the Docker container and Mage application.
-If you don't have any requirements of that sort, you can modify the Compose file to use [Docker-managed volumes](https://docs.docker.com/storage/volumes/) instead of bind mounts.
+If you don't have any requirements of that sort, you can modify the Compose file to use [Docker-managed volumes](https://docs.docker.com/storage/volumes/) There are commented-out entries in the `docker-compose.yml` file with example specifications of Docker-managed volumes.

 ### Ports
 The only port the Compose file exposes to the host by default is 4242 on the